 Lisburn pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Lisburn is high; grass is high; cypress is medium.
-Tomorrow (26 June 2026) levels are similar - grass remains high, cypress declining.
+Today (16 July) pollen in Lisburn is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar.
 Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app